 Most of the Blue Ridge Parkway in this area was built across land transferred from the U.S. Forest Service.
 The exception was the 471 acres (1.9 km²) around Buck Springs Lodge.
 The State of North Carolina purchased the land and the lodge in 1959 and transferred the land to the United States for the construction of the Blue Ridge Parkway.
 The Blue Ridge Parkway through the Mt.
 Pisgah area was opened for travel in the mid-1960s.
 The present Pisgah Inn was built in 1964.

 From 1964 until 1978, the Inn was owned by Aaron Prevost.
 Under his able ownership, a series of different managers directed operations.
 In 1977, the manager, Mr. Wright, passed away leaving open the position of Manager.
 In 1978, the O’Connell family came on board.
 Tom and Phyllis were retired hotel operators.
 Bruce, their son, had just graduated from the Cornell Hotel School.
 Together, they took the helm with Bruce running the food operation and Tom running the hotel division.
 Phyllis was the anchor that held the whole place together.
 Tom passed away in 1985 leaving Bruce and Phyllis to manage the Inn.
-Bruce O’Connell runs the Inn with the help of his mother and some long term, key staffers.
-The present concession’s contract expires in 2024.
+Today, Bruce O’Connell runs the Inn with the help of his mother.

 Mt.
 Pisgah: Landscape and History